How Much Does Scalp Micropigmentation Cost?

 Now, the most common question I get asked is “why did you shave your head”, or people will compliment the shaved head look and tell me that I should try growing it out.
 I always laugh to myself, and when I explain that it’s a tattoo, more often than not, they think I’m joking.

-If I had known that SMP was an option from Day 1, I wouldn’t have wasted thousands of dollars trying to hold onto the hair I had, I would have accepted the reality and allow MPB to occur naturally, knowing that I had an affordable and viable option for when the day came.
+If I had known that SMP was an option from Day 1, I wouldn’t have wasted thousands of dollars trying to hold onto the hair I had, I would have accepted the reality and allowed MPB to occur naturally, knowing that I had an affordable and viable option for when the day came.

 I would absolutely recommend SMP to anyone who is looking for the most affordable and complete hair loss solution which, unlike the others, has a 100% success rate.
 Kate and the team at Foli Sim were a dream to work with, and my only regret is not having it done sooner.